oscarlevin/pretext-tools/README.md

 - A front-end for the [PreTeXt-CLI](https://github.com/PreTeXtBook/pretext-cli), with commands available through a statusbar menu, keyboard shortcuts (Ctrl+Alt+P for command menu, Ctrl-Alt-B to build, Ctrl-Alt-V to view, etc.), and the command pallet (search for PreTeXT).
 - Support for the CodeChat extension to view output, as well as via the PreTeXt-CLI.
 - Use pandoc to convert almost any file format to PreTeXt.
-- Convert small passages ofLaTeX to PreTeXt (experimental).
+- Convert small passages of LaTeX to PreTeXt (experimental).
 - Formatter specific to PreTeXt (experimental).

 ## Usage